Skip to main content

 Axle’s optimization ensures the user receives sufficient energy based on their needs.
 The typical modification is a 30 minute pause, which maintains adequate charging for most use cases.
 If the original schedule is already tight, we may not modify it.

-When a user withdraws consent or disconnects their charger, offboard the site and asset:
+When a user withdraws consent or disconnects their charger, offboard the site and assets to ensure:

 • Flex Lite participation is stopped